Skip to content

 • The signature matches one of the public keys embedded in the binary.
 During a key rotation the binary knows several keys simultaneously.

-• The exp claim (expiry date) is in the future (five-minute tolerance for clock drift).
+• The exp claim (expiry date) is in the future.
+The check tolerates up to five minutes of clock skew.

 • Optional min_ver/max_ver claims do not exclude the running CLI version.